 When you’re able to be first in line for projects you’re excited about, you’re more likely to land the work you want.
-With boosted proposals, you can bid additional Connects on your proposal, entering it into an auction for three boosted slots at the top of the client’s list.
+With boosted proposals, you can bid additional Connects on your proposal, entering it into an auction for a boosted slot at the top of the client’s list.

 With this feature, an auction is used to determine which proposals are boosted.

-- Freelancers who bid the highest number of Connects will have their proposal in the top three slots, marked “Boosted,” with a blue lightning bolt.
+- Freelancers who bid the highest number of Connects will have their proposal in the top four slots, marked “Boosted,” with a blue lightning bolt.

 - Proposals can be boosted until the auction closes, which happens seven days after the job is posted or when the client hires, whichever comes first.